ubuntu/ubuntu-project-docs/docs/reference/exception-OpenVPNUpdates.rst

 stable support maintain all benefits of Full stable on Linux, excluding smaller bug fixes.
 Versions with git-tree only support are only provided with critical security updates.
-As of writing this document, the current stable version is 2.6.0, previous stable is 2.5.9, and version 2.4.12 will be in support until March 2023.
+As of writing this document, the current stable version is 2.6.0, previous stable is 2.5.9, and version 2.4.12 is no longer supported as of March 2023.

 When it comes to updates in Ubuntu, only releases in the full stable and old stable categories should be considered.
 Once a version has moved to